 There has been much written about these courts, but little attention has been paid to two issues that must be considered seriously: the quality of counsel available to persons in mental health courts, and the question of whether the individual is competent to engage in mental health court proceedings.
 These are both discussed extensively in this paper.

 Much of the recent debate on mental health courts has focused either on empirical studies of recidivism or on theorization.
 This entire discussion, while important and helpful, bypasses the critical issue that is at the heart of this paper: do such courts provide additional dignity to the criminal justice process or do they detract from that?
 Until we re-focus our sights on this issue, much of the discourse on this topic remains wholly irrelevant.

-In Part I of this paper, I will first discuss the underpinnings of therapeutic jurisprudence.
-I will next, in Part II, look at the structure of mental health courts, and will then raise the two concerns about such courts that are, I believe, of particular relevance to which I just alluded: questions of adequacy of counsel and the competency of defendants to voluntarily participate in such court proceedings.
-In Part III, I will then consider the role of dignity in this process, and look to ways that therapeutic jurisprudence can promote dignity in this context.
+In Part I of this paper, I first discuss the underpinnings of therapeutic jurisprudence.
+Next, in Part II, I look at the structure of mental health courts, and then raise the two concerns about such courts that are, I believe, of particular relevance to which I just alluded: questions of adequacy of counsel and the competency of defendants to voluntarily participate in such court proceedings.
+In Part III, I then consider the role of dignity in this process, and look to ways that therapeutic jurisprudence can promote dignity in this context.

 Keywords: mental health courts, problem-solving courts, dignity, therapeutic jurisprudence, counsel, competency, criminal procedure, mental disability law